Sage/streamlinejs/API.md

   Equivalent to `result = fn.apply(thisObj, argsWith_)` where `argsWith_` is
   a modified argument list in which the callback has been inserted at `index` (at the end of the argument list if `index` is not specified).
-* `flows.stackTraceEnabled = true/false;`
-  If true, `err.stack` returns the reconstructed _sync_ stack trace.
-  Otherwise, it returns the _raw_ stack trace.
-  The default is true, but you must require the flows module at least once to enable sync stack traces.